 Don’t get me wrong, I like the pretty boys too.
-But is takes a manly man to sweep you off your feet!
+But it takes a manly man to sweep you off your feet!

 The Pretty Boy

-The Pretty Boys tend to be the leading men in love stories, romantic movies, and dramas.
+The Pretty Boys tends to be the leading men in love stories, romantic movies, and dramas.
 You know who they are…they are gorgeous.

 The Pretty Boy movie star is usually very well-groomed and is likely to get just as many manicures, facials and plastic surgeries as his female counterpart.

 Now the Rugged Type generally shows up in action movies with guns, fast cars, and fist fights.
 They are the brooding, moody hunks with all the muscles and a troubled past.

 Sometimes a Pretty Boy can play rugged roles, like Brad Pitt in Troy.
 He was a muscled armor wearing warrior, but oh my was he ever pretty.
 [Sorry Brad… you know I love you, but you are one of the Pretty Boys.]

 Call them what you will, you know what I mean.
 Old Hollywood however, was full of manly men who were both gorgeous and rugged.
 Clark Gable, Gary Cooper, and many others.